cybertraining-dsc/reu2022/bio.md

 Alex Beck has completed his first year at the University of Virginia where he is majoring in electrical engineering.
 He is set to receive his Bachelor of Science degree in the Spring of 2025.
+He currently maintains a 3.9 GPA.

-Alex is currently working in research this summer at the UVA Biocomplexity Institute where is planning to gain experience in programming and data science.
-Prior to that, he has experience in sales from working in retail.
+Alex is currently working in research this summer at the UVA Biocomplexity Institute's Computing for Global Challenges program under Dr. Gregor Von Laszewski and Dr. Geoffrey Fox where he is planning to gain experience in programming and data science.
+Prior to that, he has previous experience in sales from working in retail.

 At UVA, Alex is involved in a few extracurricular organizations.
 He is currently active in the Virginia Eta Chapter of Sigma Phi Epsilon, the UVA Climbing Team, and the